Hiking Tips For Your Adventures

 Some backpacking thermometers are very simple and will attach to a zipper or have a clip for your bag.
 More advanced devices will include additional information such as wind speed, wind chill, humidity, and more.
 The additional information can be beneficial, especially if you are climbing above the tree line.

 If you are planning on spending the night on the trail, a backpacking tent is a critical piece of equipment.
 The size, weight, and weatherproofing of your tent are important features to consider, as well as how many people your tent can comfortably hold.
 Reliable shelter can literally be the difference between life and death in the wild, so choosing a good tent is an important decision.
+And bringing along a decent backpacking hatchet to both split firewood and also pound in your tent pegs is a smart choice.

 Study a map of where you are going